Ashington: Politics

+As of 2024, the local Member of Parliament is Ian Lavery of the Labour Party, with Ashington forming part of the Blyth and Ashington constituency, which was created following a boundary review and first contested in the 2024 general election.
+The previous Wansbeck constituency was also held by Lavery from 2010 to 2024.

 Ashington elects six County Councillors (One with part of West Newbiggin) to Northumberland County Council as of 2014, these seats are held by Labour Party candidates.
 Ashington Town Council is made up of six wards each electing three councillors, as of 2014 seventeen of these are held by the Labour Party.

 Industry and employment

-Until 1988 the majority of the town's male population was employed in the mining industry.
+Until 1988 the majority of the town's male population were employed in the mining industry.
 The closure of the pits led to large scale unemployment.
-However limited coal mining was carried out until recently at Ellington Colliery and opencast coal extraction is carried out at Butterwell Opencast.
+However limited coal mining was carried out until recently at Ellington Colliery and opencast coal extraction was carried out at Butterwell Opencast.

 The former site of Ashington Colliery became part of a regeneration project and saw the development of Wansbeck Business Park.
 This park now houses a number of companies with local, national and international profiles.
 These include Polar Krush NICC Ltd, Thermacore Ltd and Sugarfayre Ltd. The park includes a variety of wildlife with a large pond at its centre.

 Ashington's close proximity to Newcastle upon Tyne makes it an ideal commuter town for people working in the city.